Bogdanp/dramatiq/docs/source/guide.rst

 In ``count_words``, we didn't set an explicit timeout for the outbound request which means that it can take a very long time to complete if the server we're requesting is timing out.
-Dramatiq has a default actor time limit of 10 minutes, which means that any actor running for longer than 10 minutes is killed with a |TimeLimitExceeded| error.
+Remoulade has a default actor time limit of 10 minutes, which means that any actor running for longer than 10 minutes is killed with a |TimeLimitExceeded| error.

 You can control these time limits at the individual actor level by specifying the ``time_limit`` (in milliseconds) of each one::

-  @dramatiq.actor(time_limit=60000)
+  @remoulade.actor(time_limit=60000)
   def count_words(url):
     ...